This looks amazing around my water garden.

 Pruning: Trim in the spring

-The Glade Fern or Diplazium pycnocarpon is a native perennial fern that develops a cluster of ascending leaves about 3.5 inches tall.
-It is normally found growing in the moist ground instead of the typical mossy rocks.
+The Glade Fern or Diplazium pycnocarpon is a native perennial fern developing a cluster of ascending leaves about 3.5 inches tall.
+It is usually found growing in the moist ground instead of the typical mossy rocks.

 Leaves can reach a length of 3" and grow to 9" wide.
 They have a feather-like appearance with 20 -30 pairs of leaflets.
 They have an overall elliptic-oblong contour.